plotdb/uploadr/README.md

  - client side: init `uploadr` with proper provider configurations
  - server side: ensure to add api endpoint if needed.

+To upload without UI ( Uploadr Viewer ), use client side providers directly which are availables by:

+    uploadr.ext["<provider-name>"]

+Client side providers are function accepting an object with following fields:

+ - `files`: Array of files to upload.
+Items for each file are objects with following fields:
+   - `thumb`: thumbnail url
+   - `file`: corresponding file object
+ - `progress(opt)`: progress event handler accepting opt object with following fields:
+   - `percent`: progress.
+0 ~ 1
+   - `item`: uploading item object with fields described above in `files`.
+ - `opt`: corresponding configs described in sections of each provider below.

+For example, to upload a file to Google Cloud Storage:

+    uploader.ext.gcs({
+      files: [{file: new File(["hello"], "hello.txt", {type: "plain/text"})],
+      progress: function(opt) { console.log(opt.percent); },
+      opt: {bucket: "my-gcs-bucket"}
+    });

 Provider configurations for each provider is described as below.